splitcomma/pands-project/README.md

 Sepal and Petal ratio created as a quantitative relationship between Sepal length/Sepal width and for Petal Length / Petal width.
 The two histograms are showing significant difference between the ratios for Setosa.
 Unique characteristics on standard deviation that is adverse for Sepal and Petal ratio.

 ![Histogram](https://github.com/splitcomma/pands-project/blob/main/images/histogram.png)

+Sepal and Petal ratio created as a quantitative relationship between Sepal length/Sepal width and for Petal Length / Petal width.
+The two histograms are showing significant difference between the ratios for Setosa.
+Unique characteristics on standard deviation that is adverse for Sepal and Petal ratio.

 ![Histogram](https://github.com/splitcomma/pands-project/blob/main/images/histogram0.png)
 ![Histogram](https://github.com/splitcomma/pands-project/blob/main/images/histogram1.png)
 ![Histogram](https://github.com/splitcomma/pands-project/blob/main/images/histogram2.png)